The Bristal Assisted Living Blog

 Natural Disasters

-Proper planning can do much to alleviate the stress that comes with natural disasters.
-Following are general tips that long-distance caregivers may find helpful in preparing for an emergency:
+Proper planning and communication can do much to alleviate the stress arising from natural disasters.
+To prepare for a catastrophic weather event, long-distance caregivers may find it helpful to:

-• Stay updated.
-Twitter, Facebook, and Instagram are great resources that can provide real-time updates from emergency responders, as well as friends you might have in the area.
+• Stay current.
+Social media platforms are a great resource for real-time updates from emergency responders who may not be updating their websites in real time.
 The social media handles for those coordinating emergency response efforts should be listed on either county or state government websites.

 Health Emergencies

-Older adults are at an increased risk for health concerns that might result in a visit to the emergency room including heart attacks, strokes, falls, or drug interactions.
-Data from a Centers for Disease Control and Prevention (CDC) survey showed that 44 out of 100 seniors over the age of 70 have visited an emergency room.
-For seniors over the age of 80, the rate increased to 67 out of 100.
+Older adults are at an increased risk for health concerns that might result in a visit to the emergency room, including heart attacks, strokes, falls or drug interactions.
+Data from a U.S. Centers for Disease Control and Prevention (CDC) report showed that in 2021, there were 140 million total visits to the emergency room.
+The reported visit rate varied widely by age, with seniors between age 65 and 74 accounting for 39 emergency visits per 100 people in that age bracket in the US, and that rate increased sharply for those 75 and older, 66 visits per 100 people.

 • Obtain permission.
-If your loved one is taken to the emergency room, obtaining information about their condition is likely your first priority.
-The rules governing access to private healthcare information are complex, which may make it difficult to obtain information if you don’t have permission from your loved one.
-If you are concerned about being able to discuss your loved one’s health with their medical team, you may want to consider a Medical Power of Attorney, which will allow you to receive information on their condition and make decisions on their behalf.
-It is important to note that a Medical Power of Attorney can only be granted if your loved one has been deemed mentally competent.
+If the senior in your care is taken to the emergency room, obtaining information about their condition is likely your primary goal.
+The rules governing access to private healthcare information are complex, which will be further complicated by not having permissions sorted ahead of time.
+If you are concerned about this, you m ay want to consider a Medical Power of Attorney, which will allow you to receive information on their condition and make decisions on their behalf.
+It is important to note that Medical Power of Attorney can only be granted if your loved one has been deemed mentally competent.

 • Be organized.
-Make sure you have a current list of your loved one’s medications and health conditions ready to share.
-Your loved one will likely need extra help after they are released from the hospital.
-Having a group of friends who can help or the contact information for home healthcare agencies can make the transition a bit smoother.
+Make sure you have an updated list of medications, doctors, health history, and conditions ready to share.
+You may also need to arrange for additional in-person assistance when the senior in your care is released from the hospital.
+Having a group of friends locally who can help or the contact information for home healthcare agencies can make the transition smoother.

 • Travel arrangements.
 Depending on the geographic distance between you and your loved one, you may need to book a flight.
-Most airlines offer medical emergency fares; however, availability is limited, and you will need to call the airline to book your flight.
+Most airlines offer medical emergency fares; however, availability is limited and you will need to call the airline directly.
+Before a health emergency, research the available options to that the choice is easier should a decision arise.

 Learn More About Assisted Living Near You

-With over 20 communities throughout Long Island, Manhattan, Westchester County, and northern New Jersey, The Bristal offers luxury senior living while providing peace-of-mind to seniors and their families.
+With 24 communities throughout Long Island, Manhattan, Westchester County, and New Jersey, The Bristal offers luxury accommodations and supportive services, while providing peace-of-mind to seniors and their families.
 To find a location that is close to you, visit our community page.

 SEARCH THE BLOG